kareniel/37-wings/README.md

 # Notes on the 37bpd

-These are design notes on the [Wings to Awakening](https://www.accesstoinsight.org/lib/authors/thanissaro/wings), the Buddha's own list of his most important teachings.
+These are the notes for the design of a card deck exploring the [Wings to Awakening](https://www.accesstoinsight.org/lib/authors/thanissaro/wings), the Buddha's own list of his most important teachings.

 ## The seven sets